 Nature.
 Nurture.
 Knowledge.

-Fine wine is a combination of the characteristics of the Earth, some tender love and care, and a unique knowledge of how to get the best out of this special place we call home.
+Fine wine is a combination of the characteristics of the Earth, and a unique knowledge of how to get the best out of this special place we call home.

 Read more from this musing